-The Public Finance Management Act requires that every public entity prepares a Strategic Plan setting out the overall strategy for the five years covering the state's Medium-Term Strategic Framework.
-An Annual Performance Plan is prepared annually and converts the overall strategy into key annual targets.
+The Public Finance Management Act requires that every public entity prepare a Strategic Plan setting out the overall strategy for the five years covering the state's Medium-Term Strategic Framework.
+An Annual Performance Plan is also prepared annually, converting the overall strategy into key annual targets.
 These two Plans are then submitted to the Executive Authority for approval, and budgets are aligned with them.

 This is the NCT's 2024-2025 Annual Performance Plan.
-I have requested that all entity Strategic Plans and Annual Performance Plans align with the Medium-Term Strategic Framework that incorporates the work to develop and implement National Sector Masterplans, trade reforms, investment, and the Department's transformation work.
+I have requested that all entity Strategic Plans and Annual Performance Plans align with the Medium-Term Development Plan, which contributes to the dtic and its GDP growth strategy and transformation work.